I thought it might be interesting to have a little insight look to my work as a cycling coach in 2008.

 This season I have significantly reduced the number of riders I plan training for.
-Thus, I have only 2 riders that receive training plans in 2008.
-These two riders are both very talented and focused on optimizing their training with power meters, so I still spend quite a lot time on coaching.
+Thus, I have only two riders that receive training plans in 2008.
+These two riders are very talented and focused on optimizing their training with power meters, so I still spend quite a lot of time coaching.
 The most important reason I have reduced the number of athletes is time.
-July 2007 I became dad for the very first time and in January 2008 I finally graduated as medical doctor at the University of Aarhus.
+In July 2007, I became a dad for the first time, and in January 2008, I finally graduated as a medical doctor at the University of Aarhus.

-As I mentioned previously, I will only be coaching two riders this year.
+I will only be coaching two riders this year, as I mentioned previously.

 U23 rider makes progress with SRM power meter

-Jakob uses a SRM power meter in all intervals and until now I have been very satisfied with the numbers I receive in my inbox.
-He is stronger than last year and compared to last season we’ve known the dates for peak performance in months.
-There is a huge difference from planning a peak performance in two months instead of just two weeks (or less..!).
-Now he is a more integrated part of the national team, which gives me a better possibility to plan his training and tapering compared to last year where every little stage race was like having an exam.
-When I plan a tapering protocol for a specific race I usually start at the peaking moment and work backwards.
-If I have 14 days, I start with the day before the big event, then the day before that one and so on until I reach day 1 in the program.
+Jakob uses an SRM power meter in all intervals, and until now, I have been delighted with the numbers I receive in my inbox.
+He is more robust than last year and compared to the previous season.
+We’ve known the dates for peak performance in months.
+There is a massive difference from planning a peak performance in two months instead of just two weeks (or less..!).
+Now he is a more integrated part of the national team, which gives me a better possibility of planning his training and tapering than last year, where every little stage race was like having an exam.
+When I plan a tapering protocol for a specific race, I usually start at the peaking moment and work backwards.
+For example, if I have 14 days, I begin with the day before the big event, then the day before that one, and until I reach day 1 in the program.

 Tapering protocol is a corner stone

-Thus, my programs are often identical in the final period because the tapering protocol is a corner stone in all my training programs.
-Though these tapering protocols look identical they might be adjusted to some specific requirements in the upcoming event.
+Thus, my programs are often identical in the final period because the tapering protocol is a cornerstone in all my training programs.
+Though these tapering protocols look similar, they might be adjusted to specific requirements in the upcoming event.

 Junior rider focusing on climbing